![]() Lab Director

 Katelyn Brausewetter (2015-2016) attended Brock University for Teacher Education.

-Tessa Mazachowsky (PhD 2022; Novel ways to measure future-oriented cognition: Using parent-report measures and open-ended responses to explore young children’s future thinking development) is currently working as a Research Awards & Scholarship Specialist in the Faculty of Graduate Studies at Brock University.
+Tessa Mazachowsky (PhD 2022; Novel ways to measure future-oriented cognition: Using parent-report measures and open-ended responses to explore young children’s future thinking development) is currently working as a Research Officer, Institutional and Strategic Programs at the Office of Research Services at Brock University.

 Taissa Fuke (MA 2022; Executive and Retrospective Memory Processes in Preschoolers’ Prospective Memory Development) is currently working as a Research Analyst at the Centre for Addiction and Mental Health and a Clinical Associate at PsychoEd Clinic, Toronto.